Cause-of-a-Kind/long-island-technologists/index.markdown

 title: "Welcome to Long Island Technologists Meetup"
 ---

-Next meetup is on May 1, 2025 at 7:00 PM at Flux Coffee in Farmingdale.
-[RSVP here](https://www.eventbrite.com/e/long-island-technologists-meetup-free-tickets-1291241701689?utm-campaign=social&utm-content=attendeeshare&utm-medium=discovery&utm-term=listing&utm-source=cp&aff=ebdsshcopyurl)
+Next meetup is on June 19, 2025 at 7:00 PM at Flux Coffee in Farmingdale.
+[RSVP here](https://www.eventbrite.com/e/long-island-technologists-meetup-free-tickets-1357173846509?aff=oddtdtcreator)

 <br>